ympbyc/Pasta/README.md

 -------

 First, we create the `appActor` that maps signals to patches.
-Functions in the actor can receive four arguments: `send` function which you give the patch to, `state` a hash representing the current state of the app, `data` any object that was passed with the signal, `signal` a function to fire another signal.
+Functions in the actor can receive three arguments. `send`: a function which you give the patch to, `state`: a hash representing the current state of the app and `data`: any object that was passed with the signal.

 ```javascript
 var appActor = {